Follies (film): Release

 Follies had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on August 10, 2025, vying for the Golden Leopard – Filmmakers of the Present.

 The film also had its North American premiere in the Centrepiece section of the 50th Toronto International Film Festival on September 10, 2025.

 It is slated to go into commercial release on January 30, 2026.

+Reception

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2026.